 Step 6 Enter the date and time settings.
 Enter an initial date and time for the server.
 These settings are used by the appliance and the Cisco Physical Access Gateways.
 Enter the same settings on the active and standby appliance.

 a.
 Date & Time: Click the calendar icon to open a pop-up window and select the current day.
 The current date and time are inserted from your computer's date and time settings.

 b.
 Time Zone: Select the time zone where the appliance is installed.

 c.
-NTP enable: (Optional) Select the checkbox to use a Network Time Protocol (NTP) server automatically adjust the date and time.
+NTP enable: (Optional) Check the checkbox to use a Network Time Protocol (NTP) server that will automatically adjust the date and time.
 We strongly recommend using NTP to synchronize the Cisco PAM appliance and Gateway module clocks to ensure correct event and messaging.

 d.
 NTP Server Address: (Optional) If NTP is enabled, enter the IP address of the NTP server.

 Step 7 Enter the event pruning and archiving settings.